dinura443/The-Tree/README.md

 # Tree (JAVA)
+# The method Leaves are still work in progress!!

 ![TreeDemo](https://github.com/user-attachments/assets/bc7ce8eb-a17f-47d5-a8c0-aaa7ac9f2425)

 A simple Java program that generates an ASCII tree structure in the console.
 The tree consists of a trunk and branches, with varying character details to create a natural, uneven appearance.